kentcdodds/old-kentcdodds.com/content/blog/profile-a-react-app-for-performance/index.md

 [Firefox](https://addons.mozilla.org/en-US/firefox/addon/react-devtools/), and
 is capable of being wired up to work with React app's anywhere.

-One of the coolest features of the React DevTools is it's profiling capabilities.
+One of the coolest features of the React DevTools is its profiling capabilities.
 There's a lot to the profiler, and we're not going to get into it all in this post, but I thought I'd show you how you can get started using the React Profiler and avoid a common pitfall people run into when profiling their